Stabilus S.A. (STM.F) (ETR:STM) Given a €64.00 Price Target by Hauck & Aufhaeuser Analysts

-Hauck & Aufhaeuser set a €64.00 ($75.29) price objective on Stabilus S.A.
-(STM.F) (ETR:STM) in a research report released on Tuesday morning, Borsen Zeitung reports.
-The brokerage currently has a buy rating on the stock.
+Stabilus S.A.
+(STM.F) (ETR:STM) has been given a €64.00 ($75.29) price objective by equities research analysts at Hauck & Aufhaeuser in a research report issued to clients and investors on Monday, Borsen Zeitung reports.
+The brokerage presently has a “buy” rating on the stock.
+Hauck & Aufhaeuser’s target price would indicate a potential upside of 8.47% from the stock’s previous close.

 Stabilus SA, together with its subsidiaries, manufactures and sells gas springs and dampers, and electric tailgate opening and closing equipment in Europe, NAFTA, the Asia/Pacific, and internationally.
 The company offers non-locking, locking, and swivel chair gas springs; motion and vibration dampers; and electric motor drives and CAD-configurators, as well as services and spare parts.